 7) Salt Pans in Monte Cristi, Dominican Republic

-Did you know that a lot of North America’s salt comes from the Monte Cristi’s salt pans?
-If you’ve never seen how salt is produced, it may interest you to stop by one of the many salt pans in Monte Cristi to see how salt is collected and dried from sea water!
+Did you know that a lot of North America’s salt comes from Monte Cristi’s salt pans?
+If you’ve never seen how salt is produced, it may interest you to stop by one of the many salt pans in Monte Cristi to see how salt is collected and dried from seawater!
+This stop also makes for some beautiful photo opportunities.

 8) Marine Manatee Sanctuary (Estero Hondo)